nealshiyekar/portfolio/README.md

 ### Statistical Learning - PCA and Regression on Hitters Dataset

 - Found appropriate threshold for # of PCA components
-- Showed correlations of the standardized quantitative variables with the two components with highest explain variance
+- Showed correlations of the standardized quantitative variables with the two components with highest explained variance
-- Fit linear, PLS, PCR, spline, and ridge regression models to find best model with lowest test MSE
+- Fit linear, PLS, PCR, spline, and ridge regression models to find the best model with lowest test MSE

 [**Visit Colab**](https://colab.research.google.com/drive/1P5yUPWnJTTwiPoOapF_qyf4ORWKfJjqQ?usp=sharing)